mattpuchlerz/sinatra-mongoid-config/README.md

 sinatra-mongoid-config
 ======================

-Easy configuration when using Mongoid within a Sinatra app.
-Lazily creates the database connection when called upon.
+Add Monogid to your Sinatra app with potentially zero-configuration.
+Lazily create the database connection whenever needed.

 Installation
 ------------

-It's available as a gem via RubyGems.org, so use standard procedure:
+It&lsquo;s available as a gem via RubyGems.org, so use standard procedure:

     $ gem install sinatra-mongoid-config